SirMathays/convenient-laravel-commands/README.md

 ### Other Commands

-#### Generator Command
+#### Generator Command class

     artisan make:command-gen --explicit --type[=TYPE] --stub[=STUB] <name>

-> Creates a generator command and a stub.
+Creates a generator command and a stub.
 Command parses the type name from the given name argument.
 E.g. `artisan make:command-gen ConcernMakeCommand` would set the command name to be `make:concern` and the stub file to be named `concern.stub`.
 This behavior can be overwritten with using the `explicit` option and/or providing `type` and `stub` options respectively.

 ## License